JD-Howard/FailFast/README.md

 ```

 In that example and assuming `BreakBehavior` is init or static true...
 If any one of those FailFast `Throws()` calls threw an exception, then you should hit a `Debugger.Break()` and get some insight into what went wrong without losing your debug session.
 It should land inside of the FailFast `Debugger.Break()` giving you the ability to inspect the `ex.SourceException` and 1 Step-In/Out should get you back to your code.

+### Note on Performance
+FailFast is very light weight and thread safe, but the use of a locking on the ExceptionDB could create a bottleneck in highly concurrent code using `FailFast.When.Throws()` operations with lots of bugs.
+As a general rule, avoid the use of Throws() in any highly parallel tasks, but is probably fine in most other situations not riddled with bugs.

 ### Note on Capturing
 Capturing is bad...
 However, its not that bad and even native functionality (like async) will do very similar things.
 While `FailFast.When.Throws()` does regularly capture variables, in most cases, avoiding it would be an unnecessary micro-optimization.